m3h0w/revent/src/markdown-pages/memberships.md

 ## How to apply for a membership

-Since we decided that we wanted the [re]vent to help in the growth of the [re]connect community that stands behind it, we will start handing out memberships first to people who have been part of the community.
+Since we decided that we wanted the [RE]vent to help in the growth of the [re]connect community that stands behind it, we will start handing out memberships first to people who have been part of the community.
 They also have the option of inviting 1 other friend who has not been part of [re]connect so far.
 While we reserve 80 spots for [re]connecters initially, there will only be 40 spots available for a +1 friend.
 This is to make sure that we have at least 80 spots reserved to welcome new people to the event and the community.

 In case the sign-ups exceed the total limit of each round, there will be a lottery for each round.
 People who have signed-up in the first round but not received a membership, will automatically take part in the membership lottery for the second round.
 In case not all memberships are sold after the second round, all memberships can be bought on a first come first serve basis.